TCornulier/tcornulier.github.io/_posts/2021-02-04-SmartphoneApps.md

 ### Create own recording forms

-* **Epicollect5**: online / offline.
-Form to be created on web interface first.
-Fairly simple interface for simple to advanced forms.
+* **Epicollect5** app: online / offline recording.
+Form to be created on web interface first ([website](https://five.epicollect.net/)).
+Fairly simple interface for simple to more advanced forms.
 * **Google forms**: very simple interface for very basic forms.
+Online only.

 ## Navigation and mapping